Need to add Google Analytics 4 (GA4) to WordPress? You’re in the right place!

 Then, click the Create Property button.
 The last option will either be checked or not based on which version of the tracking tag you currently have installed.

 Your new property is created!
 Go ahead and click See Your GA4 Property.

-Step 2: Install and Set Up ExactMetrics
+Step 2: Install ExactMetrics

 Already have the plugin?
 Skip to step 3.

 Once you complete checkout, download the plugin.